tingyucha/AOSPRE/docs/README_AOS.txt

 to ulimit -s 65520.
 With this in mind, it might be beneficial to for MacOS to run cases that do not require much memory.

-The AOS runs in a bash shell using Fortran as its main programming language.
+The AOSPRE runs in a bash shell using Fortran as its main programming language.
 Ensure that you have the GNU Fortran compiler installed.
 For Linux, this should be installed automatically, but its always good to check.
 If you have admin privileges, you can check by typing: